A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Experimental Validation

-The main physical properties were maintained the same as in \textit{Experiment 1}.
-The mass of the quadrotor and payload were still $1.6\mathrm{kg}$ and $0.25\mathrm{kg}$.
-To establish \textbf{\textit{Scenario 2 ($\bm{J}$ is unknown)}}, an additional $0.25\mathrm{kg}$ dumbbell was mounted at an offset position on the quadrotor arm, as shown in Figs.~\ref{Quadrotor} and \ref{Experiment2}.
-As a result, nearly $800\mathrm{g}$ of weight was loaded on a single rotor, which approached the maximum thrust capacity of our hardware.
-In this experiment, most of the parameters were inherited from \textit{Experiment 1}.
-However, due to the sim-to-real gap, such as differences in motor thrust, the PD gains were reduced to $k_{R}=40$, $ k_{\Omega}=80$ and some parameters of ``slices" were adjusted as follows:
+The main physical properties were maintained the same as in \textit{Experiment 4}.
+The mass of the quadrotor and payload were still $1.6\,\mathrm{kg}$ and $0.25\,\mathrm{kg}$.
+To establish \textbf{\textit{Scenario 2 ($\bm{J}$ is unknown)}}, an additional $0.25\,\mathrm{kg}$ dumbbell was mounted at an offset position on the quadrotor arm, as shown in Figs.~\ref{Quadrotor} and \ref{Real-flight}.
+As a result, nearly $800\,\mathrm{g}$ of weight was loaded on a single rotor, which approached the maximum thrust capacity of our hardware.
+In this experiment, due to the sim-to-real gap, such as differences in motor thrust and response, some control parameters were reduced (see Supp. \ref{supp:sec:Experiment-5}).
+As shown in Figs.~\ref{Real-flight} and \ref{Real-flight_NN}, the real-world results exhibited strong agreement with the physics simulation.
+In addition, this experiment demonstrates the \textbf{\textit{Lightweight}} nature of SANM, showing that it remains computationally feasible even when integrated with the position-control loop.
+Furthermore, the close consistency between the physics simulation and the real-world experiments indicates that the SANM module achieves robust sim-to-real transfer performance.

-During this experiment, most of the initialization setup remained consistent with \textit{Experiment 1}, except that the estimated inertia feature vector was initialized to $\bm{\bar{J}}^{\text{vec}}(0)=10^{-2}(1,1,2)^{\top}~\mathrm{kg}\mathrm{m}^{2}$ to reflect the centrosymmetric X-configuration of the real quadrotor.
-As shown in Figs.~\ref{Experiment2} and \ref{Experiment2_NN}, the real-world results exhibited strong agreement with the physics simulation.
-In addition, this experiment demonstrated that effective online learning of previously unseen disturbances and convergence of state errors can be achieved in the real world with only 5 neurons in each neural network ``slice".